XDpaddle/DRRN_paddle/README.md

                 --seed 123
 ```

 You can also evaluate using `--eval-file`, `--eval-scale` options during training after every epoch.
-In addition, the best weights file will be stored in the `--outputs-dir` as a `best.pth`.
+In addition, the best weights file will be stored in the `--outputs-dir` as a `best.pdiparams`.

 ```bash
 python train.py --train-file "BLAH_BLAH/291-image_x234.h5" \